knoxgon/e-commerce-project/README.md

 I've previously used angular but truth to be told, the ReactJs and vue are better with handling the single page applications and the ultimate tool towards the creation of hobby projects.

-## Why emotion library?

-With the heavy experience in `styled-components`, I believe the choice of `emotion` will have a great benefits towards my experience.

 ### run `npm install` followed by `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.